lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 </app>
 ad lumen solis
 ```
 This would make it easy to create this apparatus entry:

 > nicticoracis *post* oculus A

+7. A `lem` **MUST** have `@wit` when its parent `app` is contained within another `app` element.

+## Basic rdg types

+The basic structure of the `rdg` typology can be described as follows

+* variation
+  - varation-substance
+  - variation-orthography
+  - variation-inversion
+  - variation-present
+  - variation-absent
+* correction
+  - correction-addition
+  - correction-deletion
+  - correction-substitution
+    + correction-transposition
+  - correction-cancellation
+    + deletion-of-addition
+    + deletion-of-deletion
+    + deletion-of-substitution
+    + substitution-of-addition
+* conjecture
+  - conjecture-supplied
+  - conjecture-removed
+  - conjecture-corrected
+* manual

 ## variation